-Arkansas Tech University must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+The University must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:

-- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined, even if proved; and/or - The conduct did not occur in an employment or educational program or activity controlled by Arkansas Tech University (including buildings or property controlled by recognized student organizations), and/or Arkansas Tech University does not have control of the Respondent; and/or - The conduct did not occur against a person in the United States; and/or - 4.
-At the time of filing a formal complaint, the Complainant is not participating in or attempting to participate in the education program or activity of Arkansas Tech University.
+- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined, even if proved; and/or - The conduct did not occur in an employment or educational program, or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the Respondent; and/or - 3.
+The conduct did not occur against a person in the United States; and/or - 4.
+At the time of filing a formal complaint, the Complainant is not participating in or attempting to participate in the education program or activity of the University.

-Arkansas Tech University may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing:
+The University may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing:

-- 1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or - 2.
-The Respondent is no longer enrolled in or employed by Arkansas Tech University; or - 3.
-Specific circumstances prevent Arkansas Tech University from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+1. A Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the formal complaint or any allegations therein; or

+- 2. The Respondent is no longer enrolled in or employed by the University; or - 3.
+Specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

-Upon any dismissal, Arkansas Tech University will promptly send written notice of the dismissal and the rationale for doing so to the parties on the same day.
+Upon any dismissal, the University will promptly send written notice of the dismissal and the rationale for doing so to the parties on the same day.